core-process/audience/README.md

 See [index.ts](integrations/backend/nodejs/index.ts) for a specification of the data types used above.

-You can install the backend integration library via `npm install audience-backend --save` and import via `import "audience-backend";`.
+You can install the backend integration library via `npm install audience-backend --save` and import via `import { audience } from 'audience-backend';`.

 ### Frontend: Web App